-- the progress made towards narrowing the gap, for socially disadvantaged pupils;
+- the progress made towards narrowing the gap, for disadvantaged pupils;

-- an outline of the provision that was made since the last meeting;
+- an outline of the provision that made.

 - an evaluation of the cost effectiveness and impact of the provision in terms of the progress made by the pupils receiving a particular provision.